 She was the first EU Ambassador for the Arctic, after having been EU Ambassador to Canada – where she extensively visited the Canadian Arctic, and to Mexico.
 Her postings as Minister Counselor at the EU Delegations to the UN in New York (US) and Geneva (CH), provided her with an extensive multilateral experience.
 She has been an EU official for 35 years.

-She studied law at Ghent University in Belgium and did post-graduate studies in international- and European law at Cambridge University (UK) – which included studying Law of the Sea, and at European University Centre in Nancy (France).
+She studied law at Ghent University (Belgium), and did post-graduate studies in international- and European law at Cambridge University (UK) and at European University Centre in Nancy (France).
 She has done many publications, which can be consulted on her homepage: www.marieanne-coninsx.eu

 Marie-Anne Coninsx is Belgian, residing as well in Germany.
 She is fluent in Dutch, French, English, German and Spanish.